-The method for using a torque wrench differs between the various types, but it's important to note that a torque wrench should never be used for loosening fittings, only tightening.
-In general, you can use a torque wrench by setting the torque level (if necessary), placing the drive bit on the fitting, and tightening to the appropriate torque level.
+The method for using a torque wrench differs among the various types, but it's important to note that a torque wrench should never be used for loosening fittings, only tightening them.
+In general, you use a torque wrench by setting the torque level (if necessary), placing the appropriately sized socket on the fitting, and then tightening the lug nut or other fastener to the appropriate torque level.

 How do you calibrate a torque wrench?

 Calibrating a torque wrench by yourself can take some time and patience, especially if you have never calibrated a torque wrench before.
 You can take a torque wrench to a local hardware store for calibration or gather the following items: A bench vise, a 20-pound weight, a measuring tape, and a thin rope or string that can hold at least 20 pounds.
-With these items on hand, follow the steps below to calibrate your torque wrench.
+With those items on hand, follow the steps below to calibrate your torque wrench:

-- Take the torque wrench and put it into the bench vise.
+- Take the torque wrench, and put it into the bench vise.
 The torque wrench should be held in the bench vise by the square drive.

 - Determine the torque setting by multiplying the length of the torque wrench (measured in step one) by 20.